 The final day of the 2017 regular season, featuring 12 divisional games, is scheduled for Sunday, October 1st.
 Other important dates next season include Jackie Robinson Day on Saturday, April 15th; the first day of the 2017 MLB Draft on Monday, June 12th; and Baseball's All-Star festivities at Marlins Park in Miami from Sunday, July 9th through Tuesday, July 11th, culminating with the 88th Midsummer Classic.

-Please visit MLB.com for the complete 2017 American League and National League regular season schedules.
+Please see the accompanying file or visit MLB.com for the complete 2017 American League and National League regular season schedules.